-Randi Shubin Dresner has served as president and chief executive officer of Island Harvest Food Bank since 2001 and continues to be an advocate on behalf of people in need.
-Her work has raised awareness of people with disabilities, the insidious, yet often unrecognized problem of chronic hunger on Long Island and other important issues.
+Randi Shubin Dresner has served as president and chief executive officer of Island Harvest Food Bank since 2001.
+Her work at Island Harvest has raised awareness of the insidious, yet often unrecognized problem of chronic hunger on Long Island along with other important societal issues.

-Prior to joining Island Harvest, Randi made her mark on several national and local organizations including the Heckscher Museum of Art, March of Dimes Birth Defects Foundation, The Viscardi Center, and the National Multiple Sclerosis Society.
+Her professional career spans more than 35 years in the nonprofit sector.
+Prior to joining Island Harvest Food Bank, Randi was a partner in a consulting firm and made her mark at several national and local nonprofit organizations including the Heckscher Museum of Art, March of Dimes Birth Defects Foundation, The Viscardi Center, and the National Multiple Sclerosis Society.

 Randi Shubin Dresner resides in her native hometown of East Meadow.